Sweden and the Holocaust: The Holocaust

 that their previous response had been inadequate.
 Crucially, these mostly mid-level officials were supported by their political superiors."

 In total, 10 Swedes have been recognised as Righteous Among the Nations by the Israeli institute Yad Vashem.

 State-backed rescue efforts

 Denmark, September–November 1943

-Denmark had been invaded by German in April 1940 but had subsequently been able to retain a higher degree of internal autonomy than many other parts of German-occupied Europe until a political crisis in August 1943.
+Denmark had been invaded by Germany in April 1940 but had subsequently been able to retain a higher degree of internal autonomy than many other parts of German-occupied Europe until a political crisis in August 1943.
 In its aftermath, German plans to detain Denmark's small Jewish population were leaked to the Danish resistance in September 1943.
 After receiving approval from the Swedish government, it successfully evacuated 8,000 Danish Jews to Sweden in October and November 1943.

 Hungary, July–December 1944

 Hungary was an early ally of Nazi Germany but, as an independent state, maintained a significant degree of autonomy over its internal affairs including the treatment of its significant Jewish population.
 However, it was invaded by German forces in March 1944 once it became known that the Hungarian regime had attempted to open secret negotiations with the Allies and the Germans rapidly implemented plans to exterminate its Jews.
 At the request of the recently established War Refugee Board (WRB), the United States government had issued a request to neutral powers to expand their diplomatic legations in Hungary in May 1944 in the hope that a large number of foreign observers might encourage the new regime to moderate its policy ahead of the advance of Soviet forces on the Eastern Front.
 Although he was not a career diplomat, Raoul Wallenberg was selected for the mission to Budapest in June 1944.
 It was funded and co-ordinated by the WRB rather than the Swedish government.

 Wallenberg arrived in July 1944.
 He was authorised to issue various forms of protective passes to Jews as the legation had already been doing on a small-scale on its own initiative.
 He ultimately issued several hundred visas and 10,000 protective passes with the aid of the Swedish chargé d'affaires in Budapest Per Anger.
 Similar initiatives were taken by individual Swiss and Spanish diplomats in Budapest at the same time.
 After encircling the city, Soviet forces captured Budapest in December 1944 and Wallenberg was detained and disappeared.
 It is generally considered that he died or was executed in Soviet captivity, perhaps in 1947.
 It was initially believed that Wallenberg's actions had saved as many as 100,000 Jews; more recent estimates put the number at 7,000 to 9,000.